-This document provides alternative approaches to life safety based on the 2003 Life Safety Code.
+This document provides alternative approaches to life safety based on the 2012 Life Safety Code.
 It is intended to be used with the Life Safety Code, not as a substitute.
 Section 1.4 of the Life Safety Code permits alternative compliance with the Code under equivalency concepts where such equivalency is approved by the authority having jurisdiction.
-The methodologies contained herein can be used to help determine equivalency where used as part of the technical documentation submitted to the authority having jurisdiction.
+The methods contained in this guide can be used to help determine equivalency where used as part of the technical documentation submitted to the authority having jurisdiction.